Draft Dodger Rag

 "Draft Dodger Rag" is a satirical anti-war song by Phil Ochs, a U.S. protest singer from the 1960s known for being a harsh critic of the American military industrial complex.
 Originally released on his 1965 album, I Ain't Marching Anymore, "Draft Dodger Rag" quickly became an anthem of the anti-Vietnam War movement.

 Ochs wrote "Draft Dodger Rag" as American involvement in the Vietnam War was beginning to grow.
 The song is sung from the perspective of a gung-ho young man who has been drafted.
-When he reports for duty, however, the young man recites a list of reasons why he can't serve, including poor vision, flat feet, a ruptured spleen, allergies and asthma, back pain, addiction "to a thousand drugs", his college enrollment, his disabled aunt, and the fact that he carries a purse, very likely referring to homosexuality, given homosexuality was a way to dodge the draft.
+When he reports for duty, however, the young man recites a list of reasons why he cannot serve, including poor vision, flat feet, a ruptured spleen, allergies and asthma, back pain, addiction "to a thousand drugs", his college enrollment, his disabled aunt, and the fact that he "always carries a purse."
 (One historian of the draft resistance movement wrote that Ochs "described nearly every available escape from conscription".)
 As the song ends, the young man tells the sergeant that he'll be the first to volunteer for "a war without blood and gore".

 "Draft Dodger Rag" was the first prominent satirical song about draft evasion in the Vietnam War.
 One writer says its humor can be appreciated on its own level, without respect to the political message of the song.
 Another says it added "much-needed humour" to the protest song genre.